qasimshk/AirlineManagementSystem/README.md

 ### How to install:
 - Install [.Net 5 SDK](https://dotnet.microsoft.com/download/dotnet/5.0) on the pc if required.
 - Open solution in Visual Studio 2019.
-- Create six databases in SQL server by these names: Customers, FlightDetails, ServiceState, Orders, Gateway & Payments
-- Navigate to the project opened in visual studio and expand the database folder to publish all six SQL projects one by one to create the schema in all six databases.
-Please make sure that the database project is pointing to the current database referenced by its name.
+- Navigate to the project opened in visual studio and expand the database folder open seeds folder and execute all three scripts files one by one to setup all six databases.
 - Open seeds folder and execute the query file in flight details database in SQL server.
 - For message bus, AMQP URL is required if you do not have rabbitMq installed on your local system then follow steps mentioned with alphabetical prefix.
 > a) Open [Cloud AMQP](https://www.cloudamqp.com/) in the browser.